masonyekta/envato-purchase-verifier/README.md

-# Next.js Starter Template
+# Envato purchase verifier using Next.js

-This is a Next.js starter template with Tailwind CSS.
-It is meant to be used the new [app directory](https://nextjs.org/blog/next-13#new-app-directory-beta) introduced in Next.js 13.
+This is a purchase verifier for Envator using Next.js with Tailwind CSS.
+It uses the [Envato package](https://www.npmjs.com/package/envato) to verify a purchase and displays some relevant information.

 ## Getting Started